evannetwork/evannetwork.github.io/dev/hello-agent.md

 ## Setting up the Project

-It is possible to create a project directory and develop a Smart Agent, which is an ActionHero-Plugin, directly in the `node_modules/` of the edge server.
-However, the better option is to have a separate directory that can be source controlled separately and just link it into the edge server with a symbolic link.
+It is possible to create a project directory and develop a Smart Agent, which is an ActionHero-Plugin, directly in the `node_modules/` of the Edge Server.
+However, the better option is to have a separate directory that can be source controlled separately and just link it into the Edge Server with a symbolic link.

 ```sh
 $ mkdir ../smart-agent-hello